jmicmoore/react-redux-simple-bootstrap/README.md

 ## Step 3 - Using Webpack to Create a Modular JavaScript Project

-1. From the command line, install Webpack and save to Dev dependencies
+1. From the command line, install Webpack and Webpack CLI and save to Dev dependencies
     * ```npm install webpack --save-dev```
+    * ```npm install webpack-cli --save-dev```
     * webpack is added to the "devDependencies" section of package.json

 1. Create your bundle with Webpack manually